-ICP can be monitored via a fibre optic monitor (Codman monitor) which is placed on the surface of the brain or in the brain or an external ventricular drain (EVD) system which is a closed sterile system allowing drainage of CSF via a silastic catheter tip which rests in the anterior horn of a lateral ventricle.
+ICP can be monitored via a fibre optic monitor (Codman™ microsensor) which is placed on the surface of the brain or in the brain or an external ventricular drain (EVD) system which is a closed sterile system allowing drainage of CSF via a silastic catheter tip which rests in the ventricle.

 This guideline is aimed at RCH staff involved in the use and management of EVD and ICP monitoring.

 Physical assessment including completing ABCD and neurological assessment on the paediatric patient with an EVD/ICP monitor and documenting is required at the beginning of each shift and PRN in relation to the patient’s condition.
 See

 When an ICP monitor has been inserted in the operating theatre, upon admission to the recovery room or return to the PICU, NICU or Cockatoo ward, it is imperative that the patient be monitored closely with routine post anaesthetic observations as per operation notes and neurological assessment.
 See

 At the beginning of each shift it is the responsibility of the nurse RN caring for a patient with an EVD to complete the following mandatory safety checks:

 It is imperative that the management of the drain is documented hourly.

 CSF sampling must be conducted using standard aseptic technique every 24 hours (preferably in the AM) unless otherwise indicated by the Neurosurgeon.
 The procedure will require 1 – 2 registered nurses who are competent and confident with this procedure, having previously completed their EVD and CVAD competencies.

 RCH Aseptic Technique Policy (RCH access only)

 Dressings of the EVD site need to be observed hourly and this documented to ensure a leak has not occurred.
 If a leak is identified, place pressure combine/dressing and notify the AUM and Neurosurgical team.
-Dressings should be changed using sterile technique when soiled or otherwise directed by Neurosurgical team.
+Dressings should be changed using sterile technique when soiled or otherwise directed by the Neurosurgical Medical team.

 The entire system needs to be changed using sterile technique every 7 days.
 The procedure will require 2 registered nurses who are competent and confident with this procedure.

-Link: Aseptic Technique Policy & Procedure (RCH access only)
+Aseptic Technique Policy & Procedure (RCH access only)

-Codman Monitor (ICP Express) – is a device which enables measurement of pressure via a pressure transducer and fibre optic cable but it does not have the ability to drain CSF as an EVD does.
-The monitor is usually placed in an extra-axial position (surface of the brain, eg subdural space) but it may be placed within the brain (parenchymal position) or within the CSF.
+Codman™ Monitor (ICP express) – is a device which enables measurement of pressure via a pressure transducer and fibre optic cable, but it does not have the ability to drain CSF as an EVD does.
+The monitor is usually placed in an extra-axial position (surface of the brain, e.g. subdural space) but it may be placed within the brain (parenchymal position) or within the CSF.

 At the beginning of each shift it is the responsibility of the RN caring for a patient with an ICP monitor to complete the following mandatory safety checks: